Get plenty of hands-on experience to work towards your Red Seal Endorsement.

 - Acquired safety skills and awareness.

 - Acquired practical hands-on experience with a variety of stationary and portable power tools.

 - A good knowledge base for an entry-level position in the job force.

 - Completed the theoretical requirements for Level I of the Carpentry Apprenticeship program, 570 hours towards the student’s apprenticeship (pending approval of the Apprenticeship Board), and have the opportunity to write the first year Apprenticeship Exam.

-- Mature student status with acceptable scores on the College Placement Assessment or GED; OR
+- Mature Student Status with acceptable scores on the College Placement Assessment

 - good physical condition